dotnet/corert/samples/WebApi/README.md

 ## Restore and Publish your app

 Once the package has been successfully added it's time to compile and publish your app!
-If you're using Windows, make sure you're using `x64 Native Tools Command Prompt for VS 2017` instead of the standard Windows command prompt.
 In the shell/command prompt window, run the following command:

 ```bash
 > dotnet publish -r <RID> -c <Configuration>